Skip to main content

 }

-To send HTML emails, include the HTML content as the fifth parameter in the Send() method.
+To send HTML emails, set the Html field in the request payload.

 sendEmail.go